minio/minio/docs/orchestration/kubernetes/k8s-yaml.md

 ### Create MinIO Service

-Now that you have a MinIO deployment running, you may either want to access it internally (within the cluster) or expose it as a Service onto an external (outside of your cluster, maybe public internet) IP address, depending on your use case.
+Now that you have a MinIO deployment running, you may either access it internally (within the cluster) or expose it as a Service onto an external (outside of your cluster, for example public internet) IP address, depending on your use case.
 You can achieve this using Services.
-There are 3 major service types — default type is ClusterIP, which exposes a service to connection from inside the cluster.
+There are 3 major service types — the default type is ClusterIP, which exposes a service to connection from inside the cluster.
 NodePort and LoadBalancer are two types that expose services to external traffic.

 In this example, we expose the MinIO Deployment by creating a LoadBalancer service.
 Create the MinIO service using the following command